GizzlyFacu/RemoteArm/docs/README.md

 ## ESP32Actuator.h
 This is the same, but for Arduino.
 When the arm receives changes, it notifies the ESP32 to perform an action, for example, turning on an LED if a bone changes position.
+---
+# Client - Debug
+Made for debug and test the client-server connection and issues.
+You can actually send commands from here to the esp32.
+It works with Meson and Conan for 'Boost.Asio' so u will need these.
+Actually these two works separatedlysend commands to the server / see the actual hardware in 3D working) because I don't have the actual hardware to work with or someone that can help me with that to study the issues cases (jitter, security,etc).

+# Firmware - Arduino ESP32 Server
+This is the actual server, should control the hypotetical hardware arm.
+## Worfklow:
+You send an "SET M 45" -> ESP32 Server makes changes to midbone inside BrazoVirtual -> When BrazoVirtual Notifies something changes, you can "subscribe" the function that makes something.(in this case Blink a LED).

+# Server - Server Debug
+Was made for test client-server and understand how networks (and Boost.Asio)works, (Before start this project I didn't know anything about networks or clients, servers, sockets, etc)